oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 Furthermore, please DO NOT sign up if you have done any following:

 * Have ANY flu-like symptoms
-* Have traveled to a red or yellow region or country within the two last weeks
+* Have recently traveled from/to a red region/country outside of Oslo
 * Are in a high-risk group for COVID-19

 Hand washing facilities will be available at the entrance, and antibac in